 When you take a loved one to the ER after a suicide attempt, the visit is extremely stressful but it can also be a relief.
 As long as you’re at the ER someone else is in charge.
 While you’re there, once the physical crisis is over, you know that your loved one is safe.
+When it’s time to take them home, if they go directly home, your stress can come back tenfold.

 The period immediately after discharge from the ER is particularly dangerous for survivors.
 One in ten attempts will be repeated within 10 days.
 Even after the first 10 days, a repeat attempt is more likely to occur within 6 months after an initial attempt.
 If you are going home to be the patient’s caregiver, it’s vital to be as prepared as possible.